arancormonk/mbelib-neo/README.md

 This notice is advisory and does not modify the license.
 See `LICENSE` for terms.

+## License

+- mbelib-neo is distributed under GPL-2.0-or-later (`LICENSE`).
+All compiled binaries and source distributions fall under that license.
+- Portions originate from the original ISC-licensed mbelib; the retained ISC notice is in `COPYRIGHT` for attribution and clarity.
+Those contributions are redistributed under GPL-2.0-or-later as permitted by the ISC terms.

 ## Overview

 - A performance‑enhanced fork of [lwvmobile/mbelib](https://github.com/lwvmobile/mbelib), which is a fork of [szechyjs/mbelib](https://github.com/szechyjs/mbelib)